feature-engine/feature_engine/docs/encoders/DecisionTreeCategoricalEncoder.rst

 DecisionTreeCategoricalEncoder
 ==============================
 The DecisionTreeCategoricalEncoder() replaces categories in the variable with the predictions of a decision tree.
-The transform converts categorical variables into numerical variables using ordinal encoding and performs discretisation using decision tree predictions.
-You can also set the parameters for the ordinal category encoder and decision tree discretiser.
+The transformer first encodes categorical variables into numerical variables using ordinal encoding.
+You have the option to have the integers assigned to the categories as they appear in the variable, or ordered by the mean value of the target per category.
+After this, the transformer fits with this numerical variable a decision tree to predict the target variable.
+Finally, the original categorical variable is replaced by the predictions of the decision tree.

 The DecisionTreeCategoricalEncoder() works only with categorical variables.
-A list of variables can be indicated, or the imputer will automatically select all numerical variables in the train set.
+A list of variables can be indicated, or alternatively, the imputer will automatically select all categorical variables in the train set.

+Note that a decision tree is fit per every single variable.
+With this transformer variables are not combined.

 .. code:: python